-Nutraceuticals are often labeled as designer foods, health foods, fortified foods, medifoods, vita foods, pharma foods, functional foods, and dietary supplements.
-The term “Nutraceutical” is a terminology, which encompasses isolated nutrients, dietary supplements and diets, genetically engineered ‘‘designer’’ foods, herbal products, and processed food products The functional component must be standardized in the nutraceutical product, and be manufactured under good manufacturing practices (GMPs).
+Nutraceuticals are often labeled as designer foods, health foods, fortified foods, medifoods, vita foods, pharmafoods, functional foods, and dietary supplements.
+The term “Nutraceutical” is a terminology, which encompasses isolated nutrients, dietary supplements and diets, genetically engineered ‘‘designer’’ foods, herbal products, and processed food products.
+The functional component must be standardized in the nutraceutical product and is manufactured under good manufacturing practices (GMPs).

 August 2017: Carlson Labs, Arlington Heights, and IL have developed Carlson Curcumin, an enhanced form of curcumin, which has a higher bioavailability, for healthy, normal inflammatory response, joint & heart health, and a powerful antioxidant protection.

 The enhanced bioavailability has been a constant focus of R&D, in the nutraceutical sector, as a number of functional ingredients have no beneficial effect, if they are not adequately available for absorption by the human body, into the bloodstream.
 Moreover, the enhanced form of functional ingredients is, readily absorbed by the person who has a compromised immune system.